 Many reasons can cause the shrinking and swelling of the wood, but the primary reason is because of the moisture content and humidity of the surrounding air.

-These two factors affect the moisture content of the wood or the Equilibrium Moisture Content (EMC).
-It is the state in which the amount of moisture in the air is equivalent to the moisture level in the wood.
+I’ve learned that two key factors significantly impact the moisture content of wood, or what we call the Equilibrium Moisture Content (EMC).
+This is essentially the point where the moisture in the air equals the moisture level in the wood.

 Why Does Wood Bend?